FilipLarsson12/Trigram-Models/README.md

 distribution over the next character and we will then sample from this distribution to actually generate names.

 I will compare the two approaches by calculating the Negative Log-Likelihood.
-My dataset is in the
+My dataset is in the names_dataset.txt.
 I will use an 80/20 train-test split.